Academic:

 My first name is pronounced as “Sh-ih-ow Chi” (meaning jade born at dawn in Chinese), but feel free to call me Shirley!

-Having lived and worked across four cultures (Chinese, British, Singaporean, and American) over the past decade, I have developed strong adaptability and open-mindedness.
+Having lived and worked across four cultures (British, Chinese, Singaporean, and American), I have developed strong adaptability and open-mindedness.
 I am naturally curious about people from different cultural backgrounds and enjoy learning from their diverse experiences and perspectives.
 While I am introverted by nature, I have a warm personality and deep sense of empathy.
 Through leadership roles such as postgraduate representative, I work to bring people together and foster meaningful connections within my community.

 Get in touch:

-I am actively seeking collaborators on learning theory, and statistical learning.
+I am actively seeking collaborators on learning theory, statistics and ML.
 Please send me an email if you are interested in working together!

 Email: shirley.liu [at] stats.ox.ac.uk, xiaoqi.shirley.liu [at] gmail.com